By The Canadian Press

 Joan Jessome, president of the Nova Scotia Government and General Employees Union, says the university and the union remain far apart on wages.

-Students at Dalhousie University in this file photo. - Ryan Taplin/Metro Halifax
+Dalhousie University. - Ryan Taplin/Metro Halifax file

 [HALIFAX, NS] — The union that represents support staff at Dalhousie University says its workers could walk off the job on Thursday.